arloliu/fastmq/README.md

 It supports two different styles, node.js callback style when specify `connectListener` or Promise style which returns a Promise object that is resolved with new &lt;FastMQ.Channel> object when connect success or rejected if not.

+> It also supports anonymous channel feature since `v1.1.2`, which solves channel name conflicting problem.
+A uniqle channel name will be created by server, fill it into `channel` object and returns to client.

-Return Value: A &lt;Promise> that is resolved with new &lt;FastMQ.Channel> object when connected success or rejected if not.
+**Return Value**: A &lt;Promise> that is resolved with new &lt;FastMQ.Channel> object when connected success or rejected if not.

 ## FastMQ.Client.connect(channelName, port[, host][, connectListener])
 * `channelName`:&lt;String> - the channel name created by this method.
+Set it to `null` or empty string for anonymous channel
 * `port`:&lt;Number> - server listening port.
 * `host`:&lt;String>, Optional - server host name, defaults to 'localhost'.
 * `connectListener`: &lt;Function>, Optional - The callback when connect to server.

 A factory function, returns a new `FastMQ.Channel` object and connect to the TCP socket message broker server.

-It supports two different styles same as `FastMQ.Client.connect(channelName, serverChannel[, connectListener])`.
+It supports two different styles same as `FastMQ.Client.connect(channelName, serverPath, [, connectListener])`.

+> It also supports anonymous channel feature since `v1.1.2`, which solves channel name conflicting problem.
+A uniqle channel name will be created by server, fill it into `channel` object and returns to client.

-Return Value: A &lt;Promise> that is resolved with new &lt;FastMQ.Channel> object when connected success or rejected if not.
+**Return Value**: A &lt;Promise> that is resolved with new &lt;FastMQ.Channel> object when connected success or rejected if not.

 ## Class: FastMQ.Channel